indiesoftby/defold-liveupdate-reszip/README.md

 In short, HTML5 games should load **as fast as possible**!
 Why -> https://vimeo.com/350139974

+It's important to deliver something meaningful to the user as soon as possible — the longer they wait for the game to load, the bigger the chance they will leave before waiting for everything to finish.

-The possible solution is to split resources in the Defold game into two parts: all resources required for the first level of your game plus *the rest resources*.
-The game loads the rest resources while players are playing the first level.
-Defold has the [Live Update](https://defold.com/manuals/live-update/) feature that we can use to implement this idea.
+The solution is to split your Defold game resources into two parts: resources required for the first level plus **everything else**.
+The game lazily loads more content or loads it on demand while players are playing the first level.
+Defold has the [Live Update](https://defold.com/manuals/live-update/) feature that we can use to implement this idea, and the project aims to demonstrate the usage of it.

-This project aims to demonstrate the usage of Live Update for HTML5 games.
-It contains:
+This project contains:
 1. The `liveupdate_reszip.reszip` module that loads and extracts the missing resources.
 2. Travis CI script `.travis.yml` shows you how to automatically build your game and prepare the `resources.zip` file.
 3. [The magic JS code](liveupdate_reszip/manifests/web/engine_template.html) that removes temporary Live Update files before the start of your game.